 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-An artificially made well or shaft in rock from which mineral oil is drawn.
+A well or shaft drilled through rock, from which petroleum is drawn.

 - ‘Saboteurs blew up an oil well near the northern city, the sixth such attack in the past 10 days.’

 - ‘In 1967, Anschutz discovered a major oil well in Wyoming, which soon caught fire.’